 Cinerama was built in Claim Street and opened in April 1961.
 St. George’s Presbyterian church was originally on the site.
 Cinerama was considered a ‘revolutionary cinema gimmick’ (possibly on par with the recent IMAX cinemas) but audiences loved ‘This is Cinerama’, ‘Seven Wonders of the World’ and ‘How the West was Won’.
 It closed on 27 February 1986 and was converted into a nightclub called ‘Thunderdome’.
 One of the owners was Chris Gelakis who now owns and runs Electromode, a music company.
-It was one of the first nightclubs I ever went to and at the time the sound and lighting was state-of-the-art.
-It was still used a live venue into the 90s.
+It was one of the first nightclubs I ever went to and at the time the sound and lighting were state-of-the-art.
+It was still used as a live venue in the 90s.
 UK death metal bands Carcass and Napalm Death both played there.
 It’s now a church again.

-Other theatres were Tivoli, The Grand, The Carlton 1912 (demolished 1933), Astoria, Savoy, Broadcast House in Commissioner Street (1935), Monte Carlo, Starlite, Moncine in Bree Street and Ster City (1969).
+Other movie theatres were Tivoli, The Grand, The Carlton 1912 (demolished 1933), Astoria, Savoy, Monte Carlo, Starlite, Mon Cine in Bree Street and Ster City (1969).

 The Library Theatre was opened in 1936 (closed in 1983) and after the Standard Theatre closed in 1949, it was the only theatre in operation until the Reps Theatre (Alexander Theatre of today) was opened.
 It appears to have been housed in the new library complex that was completed in 1936.

 Windmill Theatre which was located at 277 Bree Street opened in 1955.
 It was originally a shop and basement.
 The 300-seater was used for experimental ‘off-Broadway’ type of shows and closed after a few years.
 Margaret Inglis and Ruth Oppenheim both put on productions in the theatre.
 Ipi Tombi also ran for two years from 1974.
 It was demolished in 1981.
 It may have been next to Mon Cine pictured further up.

 Brooke Theatre in De Villiers Street opened on the 13th September 1955 with the production “Deep Blue Sea’ directed by Michael Findlayson.
 The building was previously an Apostolic Faith Mission and was converted by Architect Felix Fels.
 The marble flight of stairs in the foyer was rescued from the Standard Theatre.